 The renewal of interest in macroeconomic theories of search frictions in the goods market requires a deeper understanding of the cyclical properties of the intensive margins in this market.
 We review the theoretical mechanisms that promote either procyclical or countercyclical movements in time spent searching for consumer goods and services, and then use the American Time Use Survey to measure shopping time through the Great Recession.
 Average time spent searching declined in the aggregate over the period 2008-2010 compared to 2005-2007, and the decline was largest for the unemployed who went from spending more to less time searching for goods than the employed.
 Cross-state regressions point towards a procyclicality of consumer search in the goods market.
 At the individual level, time allocated to different shopping activities is increasing in individual and household income.
 Overall, this body of evidence supports procyclical consumer search effort in the goods market and a conclusion that price comparisons cannot be a driver of business cycles.

-This paper shows that goods-market frictions drastically change the dynamics of the labor market, bridging the gap with the data both in terms of persistence and volatility.
-In a DSGE model with three imperfect markets – goods, labor and credit – we find that credit- and goods-market imperfections are substitutable in raising volatility.
-Goods-market frictions are however unique in generating persistence.
-The two key mechanisms generating autocorrelation in growth rates and the hump-shaped pattern in the response to productivity shocks are related to the goods market: i) countercyclical dynamics of goods market tightness and prices, which alter future profit flows and raise persistence and ii) procyclical search effort in the goods market, by either consumers, firms or both, raises both amplification and persistence.
-Expanding our knowledge of goods market frictions is thus needed for a full account of labor market dynamics.
+Goods market frictions drastically change the dynamics of the labor market, both in terms of persistence and volatility.
+In a model with three imperfect markets – goods, labor, and credit – we find that credit and goods market imperfections are substitutable in raising volatility.
+Goods market frictions are unique in generating persistence.
+Two key mechanisms in the goods market generate large hump-shaped responses to productivity shocks: countercyclical goods market tightness and prices alter future profit flows and raise persistence; procyclical search effort of consumers and firms raises amplification.
+Goods market frictions are thus key in understanding labor market dynamics.

 Propagation in equilibrium models of search unemployment is altered when vacancy costs require some external financing on frictional credit markets.
 The easing of financing constraints during an expansion as firms accumulate net worth reduces the opportunity cost for resources allocated to job creation.
 The dynamics of market tightness are affected by (i) a cost channel, increasing the incentive to recruit for a given benefit from a new hire, and (ii) a wage channel, whereby firms’ improved bargaining position limits the upward pressure of market tightness on wages.
 Agency related credit frictions endogenously generate persistence in the dynamics of labor-market tightness, and have a moderate endogenous effect on amplification.